M1ckeysofine/portfolio/notes/Mick Resume FAQ.md

 ---

-## How does Mick Cecil emphasize a proactive approach to security?
+## How does Mick C emphasize a proactive approach to security?
 Mick advocates for a **proactive security posture** by **integrating threat intelligence, red teaming, and security automation**.
 His key initiatives include:
 - **Developing and deploying custom security tooling in Python** for **forensic evidence collection and automated security response**.